mervekilicarslan5/risk-final/README(BuildInstructions).md

 -Build Your program in Release and x64

--try to run the program and create yorus relase folder (you should get errors for .dll files)
+-try to run the program and create your relase folder (you should get errors for .dll files)

 -Then copy the .dll files in the sfml/bin folder to "projectName/SolutionName/x64/Release"